tstrall/adage/README.md

 ---

+## Getting Started

+If this is your first time working in AWS with this system, start here: 👉 [Getting Started](./GETTING_STARTED.md)

+That guide walks you through creating a secure AWS account, enabling Identity Center, and setting up access.
+You’ll need that baseline in place before deploying infrastructure using this model.

+---

 ## Quickstart: Build Your Own Serverless Static Website

 Once your AWS account is bootstrapped and Identity Center is set up, follow this quickstart to deploy infrastructure for a serverless static site with CloudFront and S3: